Deepakhacker-lab/ManagementSystem-FrontEnd/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Note: Make sure your in right folder (my-app) to start the App.
+Note: Make sure your in right folder to start the App.